zachvalenta/notes-sw/svc/src.md

 https://drewdevault.com/2019/04/29/Shut-up-and-get-back-to-work-style.html

 * hoisting

-> When in doubt, don't model it.
-Just get the code written, make forward progress.
-Don't let yourself get bogged down with the details of modeling a helper class that you're creating for documentation purposes. - http://steve-yegge.blogspot.com/2008/02/portrait-of-n00b.html

 > This is what I’ve started telling people: Use mostly functions, try to make most of them pure.
 I think that can get people (even new devs) 80% of the benefits (testability, composability, loose coupling, and the ability to reason about code) of more complicated, prescriptive architectures (Hexagonal, Onion, Ports & Adapters, Clean, etc) with a minimal amount of ramp up. https://news.ycombinator.com/item?id=24915497